thesolelane/pangi-ecosystem/MASTER_GUARDIAN_SYSTEM.md

 ↓
 Assigns Adult #1542 as new Master
 ↓
-Trades Hatchling #42 for profit
+Trades Pangopup #42 for profit
 ↓
 Retains full wallet control
 ```